 1. All members of the University Community are encouraged to make a Report when they witness Discrimination, Harassment or Reprisal, or are aware of a policy, process, or other circumstance giving rise to Systemic Discrimination.

-2. Persons of Authority shall make a Report when they witness or otherwise become aware of Workplace Discrimination, Harassment or Reprisal, or, of a policy, process, or other circumstance giving rise to Systemic Discrimination.
+2. Persons of Authority shall make a Report when they witness or otherwise become aware of reliable information about Workplace Discrimination, Harassment, or Reprisal, or, of a policy, process, or other circumstance giving rise to Systemic Discrimination.
 Disclosure of information about Workplace Discrimination, Harassment, or Reprisal to a Person of Authority is not intended to be used as by a person who believes they have experienced Workplace Discrimination, Harassment, or Reprisal as a proxy for not using the Complaint Procedure.

 Where, how and when to submit a Report